InSync

 Output Systems Head

-We used dual-DOF servo motors, and motion capture data to design head movements.
+We used dual-core ESP-32 architecture to drive the motors.
+Fed motion capture data to design head movements.

 Lung - Breathing Simulation